Sensory garden plants with scented flowers: pink and white

 James Lawrence, RHS Principal Horticultural Advisor, has designed this simple, attractive, and most importantly, sustainable border design for you to try at home with plants that are easy to grow, widely available and look good together.

-This simple sensory planting design features a combination of flowering shrubs and perennials that will provide extra sensory stimulation and flowers with a pink and white theme.
+This simple sensory planting design features a combination of flowering shrubs and that will provide extra sensory stimulation and flowers with a pink and white theme.
 Once established, they will thrive together in your garden to provide interest throughout the year.

 Choosing sensory plants for scented pink and white flowers

 These plants help to stimulate the senses within a small space.
 The Osmanthus provides an evergreen backdrop to offset the remaining planting, and has perfumed flowers in winter along with the Daphne.
-Rosa and Hydrangea provide scented summer interest.
-The Hydrangea and Geranium will also attract pollinators, helping to increase garden biodiversity.
+The Rosa and Hydrangea provide scented summer interest.

-Consider mulching the bare soil to help this further while waiting for plants to spread, using an organic mulch, preferably homemade compost.
+Consider the bare soil to help this further while waiting for plants to spread, using an organic mulch, preferably homemade compost.
 Mulches should be spread when the soil is already moist to help trap some of that moisture before it dries out in summer.

 1 - Osmanthus x burkwoodii